@Beninfo24/7

 Canada’s immigration system prioritizes French proficiency, and the TEF Canada (Test d’Évaluation de Français) is your golden ticket.
 In 2025, the Express Entry system will favor bilingual candidates, with French speakers earning up to 50 extra CRS points.
-As immigration lawyer Marie Dubois explains:
+As immigration lawyer Marie Dubois explains: “Mastering TEF Canada isn’t just about language—it’s a strategic move to fast-track PR applications.”

 Our 2025 survey of 500+ test-takers revealed 67% felt unprepared for the speaking section, highlighting common pain points.